BabyX047/final_project/README.md

-This is a Functional LMS with features being added day in day out.
+This is a Functional LMS with features being added day in and day out.
 I have primarily used React js for all my front-end needs. to run the front-end server, after cloning the repository to your local machine, run the command